 The Voice4Migrants project aims to foster dialogue of migrant integration and the reception of refugees across European countries, and to enable European citizens to develop counter-narratives to hate speech.
 Furthermore, the project will provide migrants with the opportunity to share their personal testimonies and experiences of integration polices with the public.
 UNITED for Intercultural Action is involved in the project together with seven partner organisations from the network.

-As the first international expert event of the project, in September 2018, delegates from eight organisations took part in the Voice4Migrants Strategic Partnership Event in Lithuania where experts exchanged knowledge and practices in changing public perception on migration and the role of media in forming public perception.
+As the first international expert conference of the project, in September 2018, delegates from eight organisations took part in the Voice4Migrants Strategic Networking Conference in Lithuania where experts exchanged knowledge and practices in changing public perception on migration and the role of media in forming public perception.

 - UNITED for Intercultural Action Network, Netherlands

 - National Institute for Social Integration, Lithuania

 - United Societies of Balkans, Greece

 - European Youth Press -Network of Young Media Makers EV, Germany

 - Agenzia di promozione integrate per I cittadini in Europa- APICE, Italy